OrangeAVA/Parallel-Programming-with-Python/README.md

-## Parallel Programming with Python
+## Parallel and High Performance Programming with Python

 This is the repository for [Parallel and High Performance Programming with Python](https://orangeava.com/products/parallel-programming-with-python), published by Orange AVA™